erikhvatum/zplab-IT/production_linux/installation.md

 ![Screenshot of Konsole minimized and mouse cursor on GUI installer icon](./use_gui_installer_instead.png)

-The installer default options are fine.
+The default installer options are fine.
 Even the correct timezone should be detected.
 When prompted, create a user with the name and user name
 `zplab` and the password `wustlzplab`.
-Once the installation completes and the system has booted into the new installation, resume following the intructions in this document at start of the _Configuring NSS_ section.
+Once the installation completes and the system has booted into the new installation, resume following the intructions in this document at start of the _Configuration_ section.

 ### Install ZFS Utilities in the Live Environment
 Although ZFS is officially supported by Ubuntu and is included in the official Ubuntu package repository, the environment you get